 Which is why Mark Zuckerberg and Facebook are becoming dangerous.
-Right now, on Facebook, is a 30-second ad falsely accusing Joe Biden of blackmailing Ukrainian officials to stop an investigation of his son.
-The ad is paid for and running on the platform.
+On Facebook is a 30-second ad falsely accusing Joe Biden of blackmailing Ukrainian officials to stop an investigation of his son.
+The ad is still running on the platform.

 People are viewing this ad even though the premise of it has constantly been debunked and proven false.
 And yet, people will believe it.
 Because their friend shared it and, well, their friend can’t be wrong, right?
 It must be true, right?
 Otherwise, Zuckerberg and Facebook would have taken the ad down for being fake.

 So the lie becomes truth because we believe it to be true.
 George Orwell warned us of this very thing way back in the early 20th Century.
 And they didn’t have the internet or social media in those days.